Summaries of artifacts, templates, practices, and techniques for agile architecting (DPR-mm) and service design (SDPR-nn).

 Team wikis or Markdown tables are additional options.

-To be able to serve their purpose, CRC cards should be expressive but also easy to understand:
+To be able to serve their purpose, CRC cards should be expressive but also easy to understand.
+Names should communicate what application/architecture are about:

 Very busy cards might indicate violations of the single responsibility principle; a large number of nested collaboration chains might indicate an undesired amount of coupling.